 All training events require pre-registration online.
-Payment may be made by card (online), check or cash.
+Payment may be made by card online via PayPal (if you want to pay by card, please select the PayPal option), check, or cash.
 Check/cash customers please note that your registration is not valid until we receive payment.
 Refunds/Credits: Credit is issued only if you cancel by the registration deadline.
 Refunds are only issued if the Partnership cancels the event.

 Identifying Children’s Milestones and Early Intervention: Virtual On Demand Course

 January 30, 2021 @ 8:00 am - 5:00 pmFree

 This is a special offer from Chatham LICC to pay for child care providers to complete two courses on Identifying Children’s Milestones and Early Intervention.
 This class is on demand and can be taken at anytime.

 This opportunity is for Chatham County providers only.